srikiranpanchavati/DSD-Team-Titans/README.md

 # DSD
-This is the target repository for the SER515 Distributed Software Development SCORE project
+This is the target repository for the SER515 Distributed Software Development SCORE project.